 English at KS3

 The Key Stage curriculum in years 7 and 8 is designed to embed the key skills for progression later in Key Stage 4.
 Students cover a range of units that bring together the skills of speaking, reading and writing in engaging ways.
 Reading is developed through texts of increasing complexity and challenge with students being encouraged to become critical and analytical readers of meaning.
 Students are inspired to write in many different forms and, while creativity is key, they are always aware of audience, purpose and form in the texts types they encounter.
 All units focus on rigorous use of accurate core skills with a relentless drive on progression.
 Many units prepare students for the demands and content of KS4; we aim to equip them with the tools required to succeed here and in the wider world.

 “The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.”

 Dr. Seuss, I Can Read With My Eyes Shut!

 English at KS4

 At Key Stage Four, students follow a 3 year programme linked to WJEC examination syllabus which offers variety and substance.
-Year 9 is a foundation year to the GCSE course with the first GCSE text ‘Jekyll and Hyde’ being studied; students then move on to Shakespeare, poetry, further fiction and non-fiction.
+Year 9 is a foundation year to the GCSE course with the first GCSE text ‘A Christmas Carol’ being studied; students then move on to Shakespeare, poetry, further fiction and non-fiction.
 The year concludes with all students reading one of the GCSE novels from the set examination list.
 In Years 10 and Year 11 all students continue to follow two GCSEs in English Language and English Literature.
 We aim is to ensure all students meet or exceed expected targets.